lpic2book/src/docs/lpic2.208.1.md

 #### Name-based virtual hosting

 Name-based virtual hosting is a fairly simple technique.
-You need to configure ApacheName-base virtual hosting your DNS server to map each domain name to the correct IP address first.
+You need to configure  your DNS server to map each domain name to the correct IP address first.
 Then, configure the Apache HTTP Server to recognize the different domain names and serve the appropriate websites.

 Name-based virtual hosting eases the demand for scarce IPv4 addresses.
-Therefore you could (or should?) use name-based virtual hosting unless there is a specific reason to choose IP-based virtual hosting, see [IP-based Virtual Hosting](#IPBasedVirtualHosting).
+Therefore you could (or should) use name-based virtual hosting unless there is a specific reason to choose IP-based virtual hosting, see [IP-based Virtual Hosting](#IPBasedVirtualHosting).

 To use name-based virtual hosting, you must designate the IP address (and possibly port) on the server that will be accepting requests for the hosts.
 On Apache 2.x up to 2.4, this is configured using the `NameVirtualHost` directive.
-This NameVirtualHost directive is deprectated since Apache 2.4.
-Each `VirtualHost` also implies a NameVirtualHost, so defining a VirtualHost is sufficient from Apache 2.4 on.
+This `NameVirtualHost` directive is deprectated since Apache 2.4.
+Each `VirtualHost` also implies a `NameVirtualHost`, so defining a `VirtualHost` is sufficient from Apache 2.4 on.
 Any available IP address can be used.
 There should be a balance between ease of configuration, use and administration on one hand, and security on the other.
 Using a wildcard as the listening IP address